 Finally, I know there are some Superwomen and Supermen out there.
 This isn’t part of the top 5 ways to fill a freezer without burning yourself out, but if you are the person who LOVES to take on a challenge, this is for you.
 Make your list of 12 recipes that you make from scratch and boom, make them all in a day.
 I don’t even know if that’s possible, but if it is, and you did it, then let me know in the comments!

 If you’d like to get the free Veggie Exposure Shopping List and Menu Planner, here it is!
-I also have 12 weeks of recipes in my Kids Eat In Color: Real Easy Weekdays Meal Planning System.
+I also have 12 weeks of easy recipes in my Kids Eat In Color: Real Easy Weekdays Meal Planning System.